edb-gjengen/kassa/README.md

 * tlf field
     * validates in javascript with phonenumber-package
     * onkeyup could shows matching user data from inside (name, expires)
-* cardnumber field
-    * js validation
-    * js lookup from membercardnumber table
+* verify form consistency
 * submit button
+    * change text to "... and renew" if existing member
     * grey if form invalid
     * blue if form valid
     * grey out on submit
-* verify consistency

 ### Other
-* Inside auth and models
+* Inside auth
-* local users tied to inside user
-* maybe user add page

 ### Backend
 * store in inside-table din_phonenumber, din_usedmembercard, din_user
-* lookup inside user table
 * lookup sms-tables in inside